 Even if a dog’s owner is mainly to blame for a dog bite, any amount of fault you have for the incident could be held against you when determining the final value of your settlement or court verdict.
 Support from a seasoned dog bite lawyer in Lewisburg will be crucial in obtaining every cent of the compensation you deserve.

 Talk to a Lewisburg Dog Bite Attorney Today

 Nobody deserves to go through the physical and emotional pain of being attacked by a dog.
 If someone else’s dog recently attacked you, taking legal action against the dog’s owner might be the right move.

-Our winning legal team at Ostroff Injury Law will fight for you from start to finish of the legal process.
+Our winning legal team at Ostroff Godshall Injury and Accident Lawyers will fight for you from start to finish of the legal process.
 Call today to learn how a Lewisburg dog bite lawyer can help you.